Scandinavian carnival buns (and where to eat them in the Netherlands)

 I walked headed there, and on the way I entered a second hand shop (genbrug) where I found a nice green-white striped tshirt, for just 20 DKK (3€), the brand was Finnish Marimekko, so a bonus point.

 Then, super hungry and a bit tired after an intense day, I wanted to eat something.
-I got into a 7-Eleven and had to get some Wienerbrød (‘Viennese bread’, Danish pastries that the Danes took from Vienna apparently), I picked a Tebirkes and also bought an ice lolly I had wanted to try for a while, Solbær, which used to be called Kæmpe Eskimo (changed the historic name for politically-correctness reasons, whether it was right or wrong to do that is not up to me to judge).
-I quickly ate up the lolly and got into a Netto, getting a Studenterbrød!!
+I got into a 7-Eleven and had to get Wienerbrød (Danishes, which Danes call ‘Viennese bread’), so I went for a Tebirkes and also bought a Danish chocolate/berry ice lolly I had wanted to try for a while: Solbær – which used to be called Kæmpe Eskimo.
+I quickly ate up the lolly and got into a Netto, getting a Studenterbrød pastry!!
+So I had the exact same things my friend brought me to welcome me on my very first trip to Denmark 2 years before, and I sat at the same place to eat them, Dokk1!

-So I had the exact same things my friend got as a welcome thing to Denmark on my very first day 2 years before, and I sat at the same place to eat them, Dokk1!
-God I loved that so much.
-So Calming.
-Would be there every summer evening if only I could!
+I lwould be there every summer evening if only I could!
 I then got the Letbane home and biked again home, really enojoyed that even though the bike comfiness was what it was!

-On my last full day in Denmark we went to Grenaa’s beach, another thing I longed to do again.
-Later we went into the town and in another second hand shop I found a 1936(!!) figurine album about all European countries, so cool!
+On my last full day in Denmark We went to Grenaa’s beach, Another thing I longed to do again.
+Later we went into the town and in another Second hand shop I found a 1936(!!) figurine album about all European countries, so cool!
 Besides Soviet Union, Yugoslavia and all that it even had Gdansk/Danzig …

 I had to get food for the journey of the following day.
-We went to a Lidl (I guess cheaper than Kvickly?) and of course I got Rygbrød , cheese and a Spandauer, I guess the most iconic Wienerbrød?
+We went to a Lidl (I guess cheaper than Kvickly?) and of course I got Rugbrød , cheese and a Spandauer, – the most iconic Wienerbrød?
 My friend told me I had to try the Dagmartærte too.
 I also bought a cronut.
-Not really Danish but I had yet to try that…We ate one by one all the rolls of the Dagmartærte while sitting in the garden…
+Not really Danish but I had yet to try that..

-So I am glad I got to fulfill some wishes I have had for a while – Seeing the centre of Grenaa, Eating Danish Ice lollies again and Wienerbrød and getting books in Danish!
-My journey then continued south to Germany, but I hope I will get to see new parts of Denmark soon!
-Hej hej!
+So I am glad I got to fulfill some wishes I have had for a while – Seeing the centre of Grenaa, Eating Danish Ice lollies, Wienerbrød and getting books in Danish!

 Days to celebrate Finnish culture